Executive Director of Finance and Corporate Services

 With over 2,000 people, across 8 professional areas, in around 120 roles, Finance & Corporate Services is a large and exciting Directorate to work in.
 At the heart of this diverse directorate is delivery of consistent, quality support based on professional expertise and commitment to excellence.

-Elaine Muir is the Executive Director Finance & Corporate Services, and each Service within the directorate is led by a Head of Service.
-This Directorate Management Team ensures our ambitions for Fife and for our workforce are delivered and managed in a way that supports our workforce, enables new ways of working, makes the most of technology and helps makes best use of our finances.
+Eileen Rowand is the Executive Director Finance & Corporate Services, and each Service within the directorate is led by a Head of Service.
+This Directorate Management Team ensures our ambitions for Fife and for our workforce are delivered and managed in a way that supports our workforce, enables new ways of working, makes the most of technology and helps makes the best use of our finances.

 Elaine Muir, Head of Finance